OliverVea/EStatus/README.md

 ## RUNNING ##
 The application can be run with `python main.py`

+Using the windows terminal app or another modern terminal is highly recommended.

 ## CONFIGURATION ##
-Configs for the application are available in `config.json`.
+Configurations for the application are available in `config.json`.